Freezing Clothes – Does This Laundry Technique Really Work?

 Does Freezing Do Any Damage To Jeans Or Other Items?

 I personally haven’t found that the freezer does damage any items of clothing.
-Some internet searching hasn’t revealed any potential problems associated with freezing certain types of clothing – including wool, silk, or leather.
+I’ve done A LOT of internet searching and haven’t found any potential problems associated with freezing certain types of clothing that tend to need special care – including wool, silk, or leather.

 Does Using The Freezer Kill Bacteria?